-- As with the judgments of the Supreme Court of Singapore, judgments of the SICC may be enforced in other jurisdictions through reciprocal enforcement provisions, such as the Reciprocal Enforcement of Commonwealth Judgments Act36 and the Reciprocal Enforcement of Foreign Judgments Act,37 or through a common law action on the judgment debt.
-In this regard, the advantage of the enforceability of SICC judgments in some regional jurisdictions, such as India38, is a key factor to be emphasised in marketing and promotion. - The existing position may be complemented by the provision of model SICC dispute resolution clauses.
+- As with the judgments of the Supreme Court of Singapore, judgments of the SICC may be enforced in other jurisdictions through reciprocal enforcement provisions, such as the Reciprocal Enforcement of Commonwealth Judgments Act and the Reciprocal Enforcement of Foreign Judgments Act, or through a common law action on the judgment debt.
+In this regard, the advantage of the enforceability of SICC judgments in some regional jurisdictions, such as India, is a key factor to be emphasised in marketing and promotion. - The existing position may be complemented by the provision of model SICC dispute resolution clauses.
 A party who has submitted or who has agreed to submit to the SICC's jurisdiction may be deemed to have waived its right to defend against an action based on a SICC judgment in all jurisdictions.
 This may be expressly agreed upon or incorporated by reference to the SICC Rules in the SICC model dispute resolution clauses.
-The written consent of parties should be required so as to create issue estoppels which will bind parties to the decision of the referred jurisdiction. - On a policy level, enhancing the enforceability of SICC judgments can take place at three levels: (a) multilateral government agreements (including ASEAN-level arrangements); (b) bilateral government agreements; and (c) court-to-court arrangements. - Multilateral government agreements.
+The written consent of parties should be required so as to create issue estoppels which will bind parties to the decision of the referred jurisdiction. - On a policy level, enhancing the enforceability of SICC judgments can take place at three levels: (a) multilateral government agreements (including ASEAN-level arrangements); (b) bilateral government agreements; and (c) court-to-court arrangements. - 45 Multilateral government agreements.
 The Singapore government may wish to consider how to leverage on multi-lateral agreements (including multi-lateral free trade agreements), especially within the ASEAN community.

-36 In addition to the UK, the RECJA covers several major jurisdictions in the region: Australia (New South Wales, Queensland, Victoria, etc), New Zealand, Malaysia, Brunei and India (except the states of Jammu and Kashmir).
+In addition to the UK, the RECJA covers several major jurisdictions in the region: Australia (New South Wales, Queensland, Victoria, etc), New Zealand, Malaysia, Brunei and India (except the states of In particular, the domestic legislation of India recognizes Singapore as a "reciprocating territory" and